Private Pilot Licence (PPL) Course

 The minimum requirements for the issue of the PPL are 40 hours total flying experience, however, realistically the time taken is normally closer to 55 hours.

-The theory component includes subjects such as flight rules and air law, aerodynamics, meteorology, navigation, flight planning, power plants, aircraft systems and other relevant subjects.
 We provide you with a self-study guide and materials that you can work through at your own pace.
-Our instructors support your learning as you move through the course and prepare for the exam.
-We provide theory classes at times that you may wish to take (subject to availability).
+Our instructors support your learning as you move through the course and prepare for the theory exam.

 This course is flexible and can be taken at your pace.
 It is the equivalent of 12 weeks of full-time training and study (all inclusive).
 Many students take the course part-time and at a pace that suits them.
 Our instructors work with you to develop a training plan that is best suited to your needs, schedule and budget.